These are some of the most frequently asked questions about massage therapy. Please feel free to contact me if you have further questions.

 Should massage hurt?

-Masage should not hurt.
-The attitude of "no pain, no gain" does not apply to massage.
+Massage and bodywork should not hurt.
 While some massage techniques may be intense, painful bodywork can actually be counterproductive.
-If you feel like you want to flinch, or hold your breath during massage, then your muscles are contracting, not relaxing and lighter pressure is called for.
+If you feel like you want to flinch, or hold your breath during treatment, then your muscles are contracting, not relaxing and lighter pressure is called for.
 It is important to communicate about your pain level during intensive work and keep it at therapeutic level.
-As you breath through a pressure on a tender point, the discomfort should diminish.
-Deep tissue work in a particular area can cause mild soreness for 24 hours after your session.
-See "after my session" below.
+Even light pressure can sometimes cause mild soreness for 24-48 hours after your session as old holding patterns are released.

 Is there anything I should do after my session?

-To maximize the benefits of your massage, you should drink extra water following our session to rehydrate your tissue and assist with the flushing of waste products.
-Drinking plenty of water after your session can also help reduce soreness.
-Try to take it easy after your massage.
-Rest and gentle movement will help integrate the work you have received.
-If mild soreness occurs from deep work, applying ice as prescribed should help.
-Gentle stretches in the hours after your massage to help your muscles work in a more efficient, balanced way and continued stretching as suggested will make your massage benefits last longer.
+To maximize the benefits of your massage, you should drink extra water following a session to rehydrate your tissue and can also help reduce soreness.
+Try to take it easy after your treatment as you integrate the work you have received.
+Gentle movement in the hours after your massage will help your muscles work in a more efficient, balanced way and continued stretching, as suggested, will make your massage benefits last longer.
 Lastly, emotions are held in the tissues of the body and may come to the surface during or after treatment.
-If you feel any range of emotion, you should try to allow it to surface and be expressed without judgement until it recedes.
-This is a very effective way to reduce pain, increase energy and get the maximum results from your bodywork.
+If you feel any range of emotion, you should try to allow it to surface and be expressed without judgment until it recedes.
+This is a very effective way to reduce chronic pain, increase energy and get the maximum results from your bodywork.

 Licensed Massage Therapist